wizlif/wizlif/README.md

 ## The Grand master!!

 - 🔭 Mobile Dev with Flutter and Kotlin(Android)
-- 💻 Vue JS 2 & Python Flask Front & Backend
+- 💻 Vue JS 2 & Golang & Python Front & Backend
-- 🌱 Looking to learn CI/CD this year
+- 🌱 Github Actions CI/CD
 - 🗒️ Do some blogging on [Medium](https://wizlif-144.medium.com) but been really lazy this year
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I would love to draw & play music but can barely doodle or strum the guitar